-The Summer 2024 Application deadline was February 5, 2024
+The Summer 2025 Application deadline is February 3, 2025

-Historic Deerfield, Inc. invites college juniors and seniors to apply for its nine-week, tuition-free Summer Fellowship Program in History and Material Culture.
-Located in the scenic Connecticut River Valley of Western Massachusetts, Historic Deerfield is the perfect place to explore New England and regional history, material culture and museum studies.
+The program welcomes applications from college juniors (class of 2026) and seniors who expect to graduate in 2025 to its nine-week, tuition-free Summer Fellowship Program in History and Material Culture.
+Located in the scenic Connecticut River Valley of Western Massachusetts, Historic Deerfield is the perfect place to explore New England and regional history, material culture, and museum studies.

-• Live in the historic village.
+- Live in the historic village.

-• Explore history and material culture studies in hands-on classroom seminars, walking tours, and room studies with Historic Deerfield staff and visiting lecturers.
+- Explore history and material culture studies in hands-on classroom seminars, walking tours, and room studies with Historic Deerfield staff and visiting lecturers.

-• Learn to guide and interpret in Historic Deerfield’s furnished museum houses.
+- Learn to guide and interpret in Historic Deerfield’s furnished museum houses.

-• Conduct original research on New England history and material culture using museum and library collections.
+- Conduct original research on New England history and material culture using museum and library collections.

-• Go on behind-the-scenes visits to museums and historic sites, including a week-long road trip at the conclusion of the program.
+- Go on behind-the-scenes visits to museums and historic sites, including a week-long road trip at the conclusion of the program.

-• Pay no tuition or program fees; students with summer work requirements are encouraged to apply for financial assistance.
+- Pay no tuition or program fees; students with summer work requirements are encouraged to apply for financial assistance.
 Applicants interested in financial aid should submit the financial aid authorization form as part of their application.

-Fellows participate in classroom seminars, walking tours and study-sessions in museum houses led by Historic Deerfield’s staff and visiting lecturers.
+Fellows participate in classroom seminars, walking tours, and study-sessions in museum houses led by Historic Deerfield’s staff and visiting lecturers.
 Topics include: early New England architecture; early American daily life as revealed in furniture, ceramics, textiles and other decorative arts, as well as primary documents such as probate inventories and account books; the art and craft of gravestone carving; Native Americans and African Americans in the Connecticut River Valley; the archaeological heritage of Deerfield; the Colonial Revival in New England; the advantages and challenges of teaching early American history through objects; and the complex interrelationship between heritage and history.

 Click here for more information about SFP faculty | Click here for past Research Topics and Object Studies | Click here for Research Paper Abstracts